The Opening Of Vishnu’s Heavenly Abode

 Frequently Asked Questions

-The traditions associated with Vaikuntha Ekadashi include fasting, puja to Lord Vishnu, and reading of the Bhagavata Purana.
-Devotees also offer flowers, incense, and other offerings to Lord Vishnu and perform aarti to seek his blessings.
+The traditions associated with Vaikuntha Ekadashi include fasting, offering prayers to Lord Vishnu, and reading the Bhagavata Purana.
+Devotees also offer Lord Vishnu flowers, incense, and other offerings and perform aarti to seek his blessings.

-The fast of Vaikuntha Ekadashi is considered an auspicious and highly spiritual practice in Hinduism.
-Observing the fast is believed to purify the body and mind and bring the devotee closer to the divine.
-The fast is also thought to obtain liberation from the unending cycle of birth and death and to provide the devotee with a path to the Lord's abode in Vaikuntha.
+The fast of Vaikuntha Ekadashi is considered a highly spiritual practice in Hinduism.
+Observing the fast can help obtain liberation from the endless cycle of birth and death and provide the devotee with a path to the Lord's abode in Vaikuntha.

-Vaikuntha Ekadashi's fast lasts 24 hours, from sunrise to sunrise the next day.
+Vaikuntha Ekadashi's fast lasts 24 hours, from sunrise to sunset till the Dwadashi tithi.
 Some devotees also observe a partial fast, which involves avoiding certain foods or eating only fruits and nuts.

 The benefits of observing Vaikuntha Ekadashi include physical, mental, and spiritual purification, a closer connection to the divine, liberation from the cycle of birth and death, and the attainment of moksha.